A year of making open source web community software

 As service providers, we want to build reliable orgs to operate infra to help users succeed.

-As devs, we want to build great software for people, prioritizing endusers over operators.
+As devs, we want to build great software for people, usually prioritizing end-users over operators.

-As toolmakers we want to help users bring their own visions to life and support a beneficial relationship with technology.
+As toolmakers we want to help users bring their own visions to life and support beneficial relationships with technology.

 Wait the blog post isn't done?

-I'm having difficulty summarizing the project: it's big, there's many unknowns, and my summarization skills could certainly improve.
+I'm having difficulty summarizing the project: it's big and there are many unknowns.
 I'll write more followup blog posts, hopefully more coherent than this one, but for now I'll add a few more thoughts below.

 Instead of being limited to filling digital boxes designed by tech companies, anyone should be able to design their own box.
-Or forget boxes even, we're in the digital realm.
+Or forget boxes even, we're digitized.
 We see examples of what's possible in all sorts of products over decades, especially in games, and I believe there's fresh opportunities to do this with web tech.